qbowers/EasyGecNG/README.md

 <!-- TODO: figure out licensing oml -->
-Copyright (c) 2023 Thierry Porret and Navigation Games.
+Copyright (c) 2023 Thierry Porret, Simon Denier, and Navigation Games.

 GecoSI is distributed under the MIT license; some parts are released by SPORTident under the CC BY 3.0 license.